 Over the last decade, the western world has increasingly grown interested in Shamanic entheogens such as Ayahuasca, a psychoactive drink made naturally from the Ayahuasca root vine.

 Psychedelics allow users to explore the depths of their consciousness in the most introspective ways.
 It can be incredibly useful in overcoming past trauma and spiritual evolution.
 However, it is important to be aware of the psychological harm it can cause if taken in the wrong manner.

-This video by Jonathon Twiz meticulously explains all the steps you can take to prevent yourself from having a bad trip.
+This article meticulously explains all the steps you can take to prevent yourself from having a bad trip.
 His psychedelic harm reduction video will help anyone who wants to explore their spiritual side with the help of psychoactive substances.
-Below is a brief summary of the content discussed in his video.

 You can also have a safe word, which is anything that you associate with positivity such as a mantra, your mother’s name, your favorite destination, etc. I use the word “Light” whenever I feel a bad trip coming on.
 Not only do I say the word in my head, but I try to visualize light breaking through the cracks of my bad trip.